Pippa Mann

-Pippa Mann (born 11 August 1983) is a British racing car driver, who competes in the IndyCar Series.
+Pippa Mann (born 11 August 1983) is a British racing car driver who currently competes in the Nürburgring Langstrecken-Serie.
+She has also competed in the IndyCar Series.
 She was born in London, United Kingdom.

 Career

 Formula Renault

 Mann began her career in 2003, after signing a three-race contract with Manor Motorsport to race in the winter series of the British Formula Renault Championship.

 In 2004, she signed with Team JVA and completed a full season.
 She also competed a European Formula Renault event in Zolder.

 In 2005, she signed a two-year contract to drive for Comtec Racing in the Formula Renault Eurocup as well as racing in that year's French Formula Renault 2.0 series.
 Pippa partnered Westley Barber for the UK based team and learnt a lot during the year.

 In 2006, she raced in the UK Formula Renault 2.0 Championship as well as the Eurocup again for race team Comtec Racing, continuing the partnership with John Barnett and Murdoch Cockburn.

 In January 2007, Mann signed for Cram by P1 Europe to become the first female to race in the Formula Renault 3.5 Series.
 In her debut year she managed to score a point and also start from pole position.
 She competed in the Formula Renault 3.5 Series in 2008 as well, still driving for P1 Motorsport team.